 UBS is the manufacturer of PT-INR coagulation test strips for Siemens' Xprecia StrideTM Coagulation Analyzer.
-We will continue to work with Siemens to develop a range of other products for the point-of-care coagulation testing market which UBS expects to manufacture once approved for sale.
-UBS also conducts research and development to demonstrate the broader application of our technology platform, including tests based on enzymatic, immunoassay and molecular diagnostic methods.
+We intend to continue to work with Siemens to develop a range of other products for the point-of-care coagulation testing market which UBS expects to manufacture once approved for sale.
+UBS also conducts research and development to demonstrate the broader application of our technology platform.

 UBS provides LifeScan with research and development services from time to time.
-Between 2009 and 2013, UBS acted as a non-exclusive manufacturer of blood glucose test strips for LifeScan's OneTouch® Verio® blood glucose testing product.
-While UBS no longer manufactures the OneTouch® Verio® blood glucose test strips for LifeScan, under the Master Services and Supply Agreement, UBS continues to be paid the quarterly service fee based on the number of OneTouch® Verio® strips sold, irrespective of the manufacturer of the strips in consideration of services provided.
-LifeScan has the option to give notice to convert the quarterly service fees in the manner described below, which it may only do so once it has paid cumulative quarterly service fees of US\$45 million.
-As of December 31, 2015, LifeScan had paid cumulative quarterly service fees of US\$21.3 million.
-In the event notice is given, LifeScan is required to the pay the quarterly service fees for the remainder of that year.
-In addition, LifeScan must pay a one-time lump sum fee.
-This one-time lump sum service fee is calculated by multiplying the sum of all quarterly service fees for the relevant year in which notice is given by a multiplier (on a sliding scale from 2.4x if notice is given in 2016 to 2x if notice is given in 2018 and beyond).
+Between 2009 and 2013, UBS acted as a non-exclusive manufacturer of blood glucose test strips for LifeScan's OneTouch Verio® blood glucose testing product.
+While UBS no longer manufactures the OneTouch Verio® blood glucose test strips for LifeScan, under the Master Services and Supply Agreement, UBS continues to be paid the quarterly service fee based on the number of OneTouch Verio® strips sold, irrespective of the manufacturer of the strips in consideration of services provided.
+At any time after the end of the quarterly service fees.
+In the event notice is given, LifeScan is only required to the pay the quarterly service fees for the remainder of LifeScan's financial year in which the notice was given.
+In addition, after the end of that financial year, LifeScan must pay a one-time lump sum fee.
+This one-time lump sum service fee is calculated by multiplying the sum of all quarterly service fees for the relevant financial year in which notice is given by a multiplier (2.2x if notice is given in 2017 or 2x if notice is given in 2018 and beyond).
+As of December 31, 2016, we had receipted cumulative quarterly service fees of US\$31.6 million.
+The service fees for the quarter ending December 31, 2016 amounted to US\$3.1 million and remained unpaid as at balance date.
+The cumulative quarterly service fees receipted and accrued as at December 31, 2016 is US\$34.7 million.